Office Timeline – free timeline maker

 Quick answer

 Convert a task list into a structured project plan by adding date columns, owner assignments, duration estimates, dependencies, and status tracking.
 A well-structured Excel project plan uses specific columns for Task Name, Start Date, End Date, Duration, Owner, % Complete, and Risk/Status flags.
+The structure is what turns a list of tasks into a source of truth your team can act on.

 Introduction